kitsunekyo/vanilla-php-crud/README.md

 Basic showcase, what a very crude crud app could in php look like.
 I'm not a php dev, so please don't take this too seriously. + Last time i've touched vue was q1 2019.

-> Note: express + NoSQL is a lot faster for setting up things like that
+> Note: after working with js for so long, php really feels clunky and inefficient

 ![screenshot](screenshot.png)